Foreign tax paid on trade income: limitations on credit: 2009 legislation

 As customary, this guidance should not be relied on in the context of an avoidance scheme.

-Please refer any cases of doubt or difficulty to CTIAA Business International, Outward Investment Team, 3C/21 100 Parliament Street, London SW1A 2BQ.
+Please refer any cases of doubt or difficulty to CSTD Business, Assets & International, Base Protection Policy team, 3C/21 100 Parliament Street, London SW1A 2BQ.